nicolabs/nicolabs.net/_posts/2016-11-13-Migrating-from-Drupal-to-Jekyll.md

 - Pictures and text layout is now only a vertical flow : I don't really care as it's always been for pure visual left/right/center alignment and I used to spend a significant time building it.
 - Most of the visual helps I used to render with CSS are now back as indications in the text.
 E.g. I could emphasize portions of code to make the reader focus on them ; now I just describe them right before/after the code
 - I was using a *main tag* as a category : android, java, ...
 Although [jekyll supports categories](https://jekyllrb.com/docs/posts/#categories-and-tags), I'm now using only one level of tags for the better : all tags are equals !
-- No custom excerpt and picture to advertise an article in the front page (lately I've noticed [Jekyll has this kind of feature](https://jekyllrb.com/docs/posts/#post-excerpts) but for now there is a short excerpt automatically extracted from the first paragraph)
+- No custom excerpt and picture to advertise an article in the front page ([Jekyll has this kind of feature](https://jekyllrb.com/docs/posts/#post-excerpts) but [it's not working out-of-the-box for me](https://github.com/nicolabs/nicolabs.net/issues/14), so for now there is a short excerpt automatically extracted from the first paragraph that lacks some serious markdown parsing)
 - No integrated internationalization (*i18n*) but I have only few articles in french, all others are in English, and I feel it's not going to be a lot of work to add this feature

 ## What I like